dennis20413/2025-AI-EMI/week 3 AI def.md

   - Employs self-supervised learning to understand the underlying data distribution.
 - **Output:**
   - Produces novel, creative outputs.
-  - Example: Generating a new piece of art or composing a unique piece of music. 🎨🎼
+  - *Example:* Generating a new piece of art or composing a unique piece of music. 🎨🎼

 ### Traditional AI
 - **Techniques:**
-  - Uses methods like decision trees, logistic regression, and classical machine learning algorithms.
+  - Uses methods like decision trees, logistic regression, and other classical machine learning algorithms.
   - Focuses on learning from labeled data to make predictions.
 - **Output:**
   - Provides deterministic results, such as classification or forecasting.
-  - Example: Predicting customer behavior or detecting anomalies in financial transactions. 📊🔍
+  - *Example:* Predicting customer behavior or detecting anomalies in financial transactions. 📊🔍

 ---